inf310/inf310.github.io/topics/about-the-course.md

 ## Prerequisites

+- Basic knowledge of Git
+- Basic knowledge of HTTP
 - Basic knowledge of JavaScript
-- Basic knowledge of Git
 - Basic knowledge of HTML and CSS
-- Basic knowledge of HTTP
 ---

 ## Assignments

-- Lab sessions (2 x 15%)
+- 3 lab sessions (3 x 10%)
-- Homework assignment (30%)
+- 3 homework assignment (3 x 10%)
 - Mid-term test (15%)
 - Final test (25%)
 ---

 ### Lab sessions

-- 2 sessions, each worth 15% of the final grade.
+- 3 sessions, each worth 10% of the final grade.
 - Full instructions for each session will be provided in class.
-- Lab sessions will be held in the *2nd*, and *4th* weeks of classes.
+- Lab sessions will be held in the *2nd*, *3rd* and *4th* weeks of classes.
 ---

 ### Homework assignment

-- 1 continuous assignment worth 30% of the final grade.
+- 3 assignments each worth 10% of the final grade.
-- Implement a project using technologies covered in class
+- Implement and extend a full-stack project using the technologies covered in class
-  - Extra functionality and new tools for bonus points
+  - Start small and simple
+  - Add functionality as you learn

 ---

 ### Homework assignment (continued)

-- Write tests to verify the solution (or TDD)
+- Write unit and integration tests
-- Write a Readme file presenting the solution
+- Write a Readme file presenting your solution
-- Push the solution to a github repository
+- Push the solution to a GitHub repository

 ---